WPP Marketing Communications vs. Galera

 Key Excerpts

 - "Galera cannot come to this Court with unclean hands.
-To grant Galera's prayer is to sanction the violation of the Philippine labor laws requiring aliens to secure work permits before their employment."
+To grant Galera's prayer is to sanction the violation of the Philippine labor laws requiring aliens to secure work permits before their employment.
+We hold that the status quo must prevail in the present case and we leave the parties where they are."

 Precedents Cited